winterstein/react-game-engine/src/book/chapter1.md

 Cassie: But this is a new start.
 At the school in Kilfearn...

-Cassie: - I'm not going to talk to you *at all*.
+Cassie: ...I'm not going to talk to you *at all*.

 Cassie: I don't want to see you.
 Or hear you.
 I am a lioness and you are a toad.
 Don't get in my way.